zichenwang01/relaxed-boundary/README.md

-# relaxed-boundary
+# A Simple Approach to Differentiable Rendering of SDFs
-This is the official implementation of "A Simple Approach to Differentiable Rendering of SDFs"
+This is the official implementation of the SIGGRAPH 2024 Paper "A Simple Approach to Differentiable Rendering of SDFs"